Special Note#

 6.1 Select Profile#

-eselect profile list # List all available Profiles
+eselect profile list # List all available profiles

-eselect profile set <number> # Set selected Profile
+eselect profile set <number> # Set selected profile

 Common options:

-default/linux/amd64/23.0/desktop/plasma/systemddefault/linux/amd64/23.0/desktop/gnome/systemddefault/linux/amd64/23.0/desktop(OpenRC desktop)
+default/linux/amd64/23.0/desktop/plasma/systemddefault/linux/amd64/23.0/desktop/gnome/systemddefault/linux/amd64/23.0/desktop(OpenRC Desktop)

 6.2 Timezone and Locale#